MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 The Liberty Operator simplifies the deployment and management of applications running on Kubernetes clusters.
 With the Open Liberty Operator or WebSphere Liberty Operator, you can also perform more advanced operations, such as gathering traces and dumps.

+This article is step-by-step manual guidance for running Open/WebSphere Liberty on Azure.
+For a more automated solution that accelerates your journey to AKS, see [Deploy a Java application with Open Liberty/WebSphere Liberty on an Azure Kubernetes Service (AKS) cluster](/azure/aks/howto-deploy-java-liberty-app?toc=/azure/developer/java/ee/toc.json&bc=/azure/developer/java/breadcrumb/toc.json).

 For more information on Open Liberty, see [the Open Liberty project page](https://openliberty.io/).
 For more information on IBM WebSphere Liberty, see [the WebSphere Liberty product page](https://www.ibm.com/cloud/websphere-liberty).

-This article is step-by-step manual guidance for running Open/WebSphere Liberty on Azure.
-For a more automated solution that accelerates your journey to AKS, see [Deploy a Java application with Open Liberty/WebSphere Liberty on an Azure Kubernetes Service (AKS) cluster](/azure/aks/howto-deploy-java-liberty-app).

 This article is intended to help you quickly get to deployment.
 Before going to production, you should explore [Tuning Liberty](https://www.ibm.com/docs/was-liberty/base?topic=tuning-liberty).